Introduction

 E1.S is the smallest of the EDSFF SSDs, designed to replace the M.2 form factor in the data center but make it hot-swappable.
 These E1.S drives are front-mounted and have the width of a 1U chassis.
 It is optimized for high-density, low-power applications where storage is tightly packed.
 There are various thicknesses for a heatsink (or lack thereof), in turn drawing more power and having faster performance.

-- Impact on Data Centers: With its slim design, E1.S enables a higher number of drives per server.
-This density is beneficial in applications where cost-effective scaling is essential.
+- Impact on Data Centers: With its slim design, E1.S enables a higher number of drives per 1U storage nodes.
+This form factor density is beneficial in applications where rack space and cost-effective scaling are essential.

 2. E1.L